helenmand/TDT4310/exercises/LAB_1.md

 3. What issues may occur if we select a large $n$ value for a small corpus?
 What would you guess to be ideal for a smart keyboard?

 ## 3) Introduction to word representations
-Word representations, or word embeddings, are a way to represent words as vectors.
+Vectorization, word representations, or word embeddings, are a way to represent words or documents as vectors.
 Word vectors will be described in greater detail later in the course.

-For now, we'll consider a very simple implementation based on the bag-of-words representation.
+For now, we'll consider a very simple implementation based on the bag-of-words representation of a document.

 With the sentence: